Finding a guard dog that can still become a great companion is hard to come by.

 What are the best types of toys?

-The old fashioned looks of this dog breed often means that good old fashioned dog toys work as well with this breed as they did with the ancestors of the English Bullweiler a hundred years ago.
+The old fashioned looks of this dog breed often mean that good old fashioned dog toys work as well with this breed as they did with the ancestors of the English Bullweiler a hundred years ago.

 Don’t overlook the big soft heart of this tough guy dog breed though.
-These dogs are good with families, but they also tend to pick favourites among their toys to be companions, carried around and huddled up with at naptime.
+These dogs are good with families, but they also tend to pick favorites among their toys to be companions, carried around and huddled up with at naptime.

 Because of that quirk, plush toys can make a surprisingly good choice for the English Bullweiler.